mozes/stompest/README.markdown

 The Twisted client is a full-featured STOMP protocol client built on top of the [stomper](http://code.google.com/p/stomper/) library.
 It supports destination-specific message handlers, concurrent message processing, graceful shutdown, "poison pill" error handling, and connection timeout.

 This module is thoroughly unit tested and production hardened for the functionality used by [Mozes](http://www.mozes.com/): persistent queueing on [ActiveMQ](http://activemq.apache.org/).
-Minor enhancements may be required to use this STOMP adapter with other brokers or certain feature sets like transactions or binary messages.
+Minor enhancements may be required to use this STOMP adapter with other brokers or certain feature sets like transactions.

 Examples
 ========